Amelita Ramos: Education and career

-Ramos earned a Bachelor of Science degree in Physical Education from Boston University's Sargent School.
+Ramos completed her high school education at University of the Philippines (UP) High School (now UP Integrated School) in Manila.
+She later earned a Bachelor of Science degree in Physical Education from Boston University's Sargent School.
 She later earned Master of Science in Physical Education and Recreation from the University of California, Los Angeles.
 She became a national champion swimmer and badminton player.
 She then joined International School Manila in 1955, when its campus was then located in Pasay.
 There, she worked as secretary to the assistant headmaster, physical education teacher, director of testing, director of admissions, and registrar, respectively.
-She retired from ISM in 2022; she is its longest serving personnel.
+She retired from ISM in 2022 as is its longest serving personnel.

 As First Lady

 In many ways, Ramos was a remarkable Presidential spouse, despite possessing a rather retiring character.
-Many past bearers of the title were homemakers, albeit as hostesses of Malacañang Palace; Ramos raised some eyebrows in conservative circles when, after her husband's accession following the three-way 1992 elections, she refused to resign as the registrar of International School Manila, which was then located in Makati.
+Many past bearers of the title were homemakers, albeit as hostesses of Malacañang Palace; Ramos raised some eyebrows in conservative circles when, after her husband's accession following the 1992 elections, she refused to resign as the registrar of International School Manila, which was then located in Makati.
 Despite her new, exalted rank as consort to the head of state, she dutifully reported to the registrar's office much to the delight of female professionals.

 She was a particularly visible advocate of sport, a field outside the traditional realm of First Ladies.
 An active sportswoman herself, she was most associated with badminton, having served as president of the Philippine Badminton Association.
 Her achievements in the environmental field are considerable as well, having campaigned for the rehabilitation and conservation of the Pasig River, which received prominent attention during her husband's rule.
 She continues to be active in efforts devoted to the Pasig.

 In 1994, she led the development of the Orchidarium in Rizal Park, Manila, where an orchid named Ascocenda Amelita Ramos is named after her.
 She also established Ming’s Garden, a plant nursery and events venue in Silang, Cavite which also has a Filipino restaurant.

+Involvement in sports

+Ramos was president of the Philippine Badminton Association from 1996 until 2011, when Jejomar Binay was elected as her successor.
+She remained in the organization as chairman emritus until 2015.